Dynamics of Streamers and Pseudostreamers and Implications for the Solar Wind: Method

 \subsection{Initial conditions and boundary conditions}

 Our aim is to model a system in which the plasma in the magnetically closed regions is hotter and denser than in the open field regions, as observed on the Sun.
 Because the identities of closed and open field lines will change over time, this should occur self-consistently within the model.
 This necessitates the presence of a chromospheric layer at the base of our domain, in order to supply the necessary evaporative upflows.
 Thus, our initial temperature profile starts from 24,500 K at the chromosphere, then includes a transition region and a 1.25 MK hot corona.
+At $t=0$ we impose the temperature profile

 where $T_b=1.23$~MK, $b=2\times10^{-2}$, $h=1.007~R_{\odot}$ and $a=10^{-3}~R_{\odot}.$ Using this temperature variation, we solve the 1D-hydrostatic balance equation under solar gravity as discussed above and determine the initial density stratification in terms of radial distance.
 The chromospheric density is set to $3.32\times10^{-13}{\rm \,g\,cm}^{-3}$ at the bottom of the domain.
 The initial velocity field is fixed at zero.